bburdette/touchpage/README.md

 [mousepage](https://github.com/bburdette/mousepage) - start the server on your computer, navigate to the page with your phone, bam your phone is now controlling your computer mouse.

-[oscpad](https://github.com/bburdette/oscpad) - A standalone app that control updates into OSC messages and vice versa.
+[oscpad](https://github.com/bburdette/oscpad) - A standalone app translates control updates into OSC messages and vice versa.
 [Overview/tutorial](https://github.com/bburdette/oscpad/wiki/Get-started-with-oscpad)

 ### If you want to hack on the elm code